kisalnelaka/kisalnelaka/README.md

 I’ve spent **8+ years** writing code and I still don't know why I do this to myself.
 I have the attention span of a goldfish and enough caffeine in my system to kill a horse.
 I build systems that are smarter than me because honestly, that’s not a high bar.

+I write **PHP** and **Laravel** because I hate my life.
+I have a **Cybersecurity Degree** and extensive history with the "dark arts" (red teaming, blackhat stuff I won't put on LinkedIn), but I'm not a "Cybersecurity Professional" because I hate writing reports.
+I just build tools that make security engineers sweat.

-I write **PHP** and **Laravel** because I hate myself.
-I do **Cybersecurity** because I like finding out people's secrets.
-If you see me zoning out, I'm probably thinking about that one bug I wrote in 2018 or wondering if a hotdog is a sandwich.
+If you see me zoning out, I'm probably dissociating or wondering if a hotdog is a sandwich.

 ---